luis198327/Personal-Trainer/README.md

 The background provides a picture of the personal trainer.
 <!--Add screenshoot of the about me section-->
 4. An Enquire page which will allow a user to contact the trainer for information and provide details to contact the client back in order to book a session separately.
+A checkbox will be available to be checked should a user wish to subscribe to a newsletter, which is optional and therefore the required attribute is not set within the code.
 <!--Add screenshoot of the enquire form section-->

 Each web page will contain a navigational bar which links to each of the 4 web pages.
 The footer section will also be consistent for the user experience on each page with social media links.
 This will enable a user/client to follow the trainer for advice and information they share.